thephilgray/gemini-phased-workflow/README.md

 ## Inspiration

-This project was inspired by the article "[Claude Code](https://www.ashleyha.com/posts/claude-code)" by Ashley H. and the [humanlayer](https://github.com/humanlayer/humanlayer) project the article it references.
+This project was inspired by the article "[Claude Code](https://www.ashleyha.com/posts/claude-code)" by Ashley H. and the [humanlayer](https://github.com/humanlayer/humanlayer) project it references.
 The intention here was to achieve a similar workflow with Gemini.

 ## Features